tamadate/TiO2_collision_rate_NN/README.md

 * Download or clone this repository.

 ## 4. Usage
-Two directories, `NN_training` and `NN_learned` respectively store the codes for neural network training process and trained neural network model.
-Running trained neural network model `main.py` in `NN_learned` directory with arbitrary calculation parameters (temperature, 1st and 2nd clusters diameters) return the collision rate coefficient, $\beta_{ij}$ and enhancement factor, $\eta_{ij}$ on your console.
-The detail usage is shown in documentation.
+The directories `NN_training` and `NN_learned` contain codes for the neural network training process and the trained neural network model, respectively.
+To obtain the collision rate coefficient, $\beta_{ij}$, and the enhancement factor, $\eta_{ij}$, run the trained neural network model `main.py` in the `NN_learned` directory with the desired calculation parameters (temperature, diameter of the first and second clusters) specified.
+The detailed instructions can be found in the documentation.
+The results will be displayed on the console.

 ## 5. Documentation
 **Under construction....**